-- Report the percentage of rivers, streams, and lakes in the state that are categorized as "GOOD," "FAIR," and "POOR" physical and chemical condition. - 2.
-Describe the biological conditions of these waterbodies using direct measures of aquatic life. - 3.
+- Report the percentage of rivers, streams, and lakes in the State that are in "good", "fair" and "poor" physical & chemical condition. - Describe the biological condition of these water bodies using direct measures of aquatic life. - 3.
 Identify and rank the relative importance of chemical and physical stressors impacting aquatic life.

-Figure 3-1.
-Map of river, stream, and lake locations.
+Figure 1.
+Map of river, stream and lake locations.

-Why Focus on These Waters?
+Why focus on these waters?

-Rivers and streams form a network that carries water to all parts of the state, and they are used and valued for many diverse purposes.
-Most of the state's (and nation's) waterways are smaller stream systems that form a linkage between the land and water.
+Rivers and streams form a network that carries water to all parts of the State and are used and valued for many diverse purposes.
+Most of the State's (and Nation's) waterways are smaller stream systems that form a linkage between the land and water.
 In fact, approximately 90% of stream miles in the United States are small streams.
-However, Utah is also home to three major rivers: the Colorado, Green, and San Juan.
-Lakes are an important source for drinking water, recreation, and irrigation.
+However, Utah is also home to three major rivers: Colorado, Green, and San Juan.
+Lakes are an important source for drinking water, recreation and irrigation.
 In addition, these types of surveys aren't limited to streams and lakes.
-There are probability-based national surveys for wetlands and estuaries that will be reported in upcoming reports.
+There are probability-based, national surveys for wetlands and estuaries which will be reported in upcoming reports.

-How were Utah's Sampling Sites Chosen?
+How were Utah's sampling sites chosen?

 Utah's sampling locations were selected using a probabilistic survey design.
-These survey designs are used in a number of disciplines (e.g., election polls) when a population of interest is too large or too cost-prohibitive to sample all components (Utah has $\sim 30,000$ stream and river miles).
-For the selection of streams, all Utah streams were ordered based on stream size (i.e., Strahler stream order), length, and location.
-For lakes, there are about 650 lakes/reservoirs that are named in Utah and likely that many more that are unnamed, small lakes located in remote areas.
-Lakes were classified into five size categories: 4-10 hectares, 10-20 hectares, 20-50 hectares, 50-100 hectares, and > 100 hectares.
-However, due to the unique saline environment of Great Salt Lake, it was omitted from the design.
+These survey designs are used in a number of disciplines (e.g., election polls) when a population of interest is too large or too cost prohibitive to sample all components (Utah has ~30,000 stream and river miles).
+For the selection of streams, all Utah streams were ordered based on stream size (i.e. Strahler stream order), length and location.
+For lakes, there are about 650 lakes/reservoirs that are named in the Utah and likely that many more that are unnamed, small lakes located in remote areas.
+Lakes were classified into 5 size categories: 4-10 hectares, 10-20 hectares, 20-50 hectares, 50-100 hectares, and >100 hectares.
+However, due to the unique saline environment of the Great Salt Lake, it was omitted from the design.
 Sites were selected using a random sampling technique so that each site was assigned a probability of being selected based on the above attributes.
-This ensures that the full range of diverse streams and lakes have a chance of being selected, and limits the bias toward any particular region or waterbody size.
-The unbiased site selection ensures that assessment results represent the condition of most waterbody types throughout the state.
-The streams and rivers were selected with Utah as the target population; whereas the lakes were selected within Utah's two Level III ecological regions (ecoregions): Western Mountains and Xeric (Figure 3-2).
+This ensures that the full range of diverse streams and lakes have a chance of being selected and

-Figure 3-2.
-Aggregated Level III Omernik ecoregions used for statewide and WMU assessments (Omernik, 1987).
-Ecoregions were used to link random sites to the appropriate reference site thresholds (EPA, 2006).
+Figure 2.
+Aggregated level III Omernik Ecoregions used for Statewide and WMU Assessments.
+Ecoregions were used to link random sites to the appropriate reference site thresholds Omernik, J.M.
+1987.
+Ecoregions of the conterminous United States.
+Annals of the Association of American Geographers 77:118-125.